mar1usz/Orange-Notes/README.md

 ## Prerequisites:
 - Visual Studio 2019
 - .Net Core 3.0
-- [optional] "credentials.json" file to authenticate you to Google Drive API as a developer (see https://developers.google.com/drive/api/v3/):
+- [optional] "credentials.json" file to authenticate you to Google Drive API as a developer (see: https://developers.google.com/drive/api/v3/):
    ```
     {
       "installed": {